Scopidae – Hammerkop

 Hammerkop Scopus umbretta ©Ken Behrens Website

-The hamerkop Scopus umbretta, also known as hammerkop, hammerkopf, hammerhead, hammerhead stork, umbrette, umber bird, tufted umber, or anvilhead, is a medium-sized wading bird 56 centimetres (22 in) in length with a weight of 470 grams (17 oz).
-The shape of its head with a long bill and crest at the back is reminiscent of a hammer, hence its name.
-It ranges from Africa, Madagascar to Arabia, in wetlands of a wide variety, including estuaries, lakesides, fish ponds, riverbanks and rocky coasts in Tanzania.
+The Hamerkop Scopus umbretta, is also known as hammerkop, hammerkopf, hammerhead, hammerhead stork, umbrette, umber bird, tufted umber, or anvilhead.
+It ranges across tropical Africa, Madagascar to Arabia, in wetlands of a wide variety, including estuaries, lakesides, fish ponds, riverbanks and rocky coasts in Tanzania.
 The hamerkop, which is a sedentary bird that often show local movements, is not globally threatened and is locally abundant in Africa and Madagascar.

 The hamerkop occurs in Africa south of the Sahara, Madagascar and coastal south-west Arabia in all wetland habitats, including irrigated land such as rice paddies, as well as in savannahs and forests.
 Most are sedentary within their territories, which are held by pairs, but some migrate into suitable habitat during the wet season only.
 Whenever new bodies of water are created, such as dams or canals, hamerkops quickly move in.